-Due to the interrelationship between some third party facilities and the NTS, the third party may have to demonstrate to National Grid that the facilities and operating strategies proposed do not have a detrimental effect on the NTS.
+Due to the interrelationship between some third-party facilities and the NTS, the third-party may have to demonstrate to us that the facilities and operating strategies proposed do not have a detrimental effect on the NTS.

-6.14 Maximum Entry and Exit Flows
+Maximum entry and exit flows

-The physical capability of installations connected to the system (for example, reception terminals and offtake installations) may impose limits on the maximum flows that can be attained at an NTS Entry or Exit Point.
+The physical capability of installations connected to the system, such as reception terminals and offtake installations, may impose limits on the maximum flows that can be attained at an NTS entry or exit point.
 For example, these limitations may arise from site pipework configurations or pipework capacity constraints (where unacceptable pressure drops or excessive gas velocities would otherwise be observed through the pipework).
-National Grid will observe the maximum flow limits imposed by such physical limitations at entry and Exit Points in the analysis it undertakes.
+We will observe the maximum flow limits imposed by such physical limitations at entry and exit points in the analysis we undertake.

-6.15 Standard Volumetric Flows
+Standard volumetric flows

-The volume of any gas varies with temperature, pressure and molecular composition and is usually quoted in relation to reference conditions.
-Metric standard conditions for a gas assume a temperature of 15oC, pressure of 1.01325 bar and dry gas19 and are used to describe “standard volumes” of a gas.
+The volume of any gas varies with temperature, pressure and molecular composition.
+It is usually quoted in relation to reference conditions.
+Metric standard conditions for a gas assume a temperature of 15oC, pressure of 1.01325 bar and dry gas and are used to describe “standard volumes” of a gas.

-The hydraulic models within the network analysis software used by National Grid express flows as standard volumetric flows (mscmd) whereas commercial flows are usually described in energy terms (GWh/day or kWh/day).
+The hydraulic models within the network analysis software used by us often express flows as standard volumetric flows (mscm/d) whereas commercial flows are usually described in energy terms (GWh/day or kWh/day).

-Supply and demand flows will be supplied to the network analysis models as standard volumetric flows assuming a standard Calorific Value (CV), which is equivalent to an energy flow in GWh/day.
-The network analysis software will use CV data entered at supplies to calculate CVs throughout the network, including demands.
+Supply and demand flows is supplied to the network analysis models as standard volumetric flows assuming a standard calorific value (CV), which is equivalent to an energy flow in GWh/day.
+The network analysis software uses CV data entered at supplies to calculate CVs throughout the network, including demands.
 This allows the program to convert the demand flow data entered by the user to standard volumetric flows required with the hydraulic models.
-These assumptions will be used to ensure that energy flows used for commercial purposes (e.g. obligated entry and exit capacity levels) can be consistently and correctly applied within the network analysis models
+These assumptions are used to ensure that energy flows for commercial purposes (e.g. obligated entry and exit capacity levels) can be consistently and correctly applied within the network analysis models.

-The standard CV will be set at 39 MJ/m3, which approximates to the average CV of the gas in the system.
-Flows quoted using different CV assumptions will be converted to standard
+The standard CV is set at 39 MJ/m3, which approximates to the average CV of the gas in the system.
+Flows quoted using different CV assumptions will be converted to standard volumetric flows at the standard CV before input to the network analysis models to provide a consistent basis for the analysis.

-18 Network Entry Agreements, Network Exit Agreements or Storage Connection Agreements

-19 Gas that does not contain significant levels of water vapour, condensate or liquid hydrocarbons.

-volumetric flows at the standard CV before input to the network analysis models to provide a consistent basis for the analysis.

-6.16 Entry and Exit Pressures
+Entry and exit pressures

-Pipelines and plant are designed to operate within certain pressure ranges for safety and design reasons.
-Network capability depends not only on the supply and demand patterns and levels within the network, but also the maximum and minimum pressure limits that must be observed to remain within design limits to ensure safe operation of the network.
+Pipelines and plants are designed to operate within certain pressure ranges for safety and design reasons.
+Network capability depends not only on the supply and demand patterns and levels within the network, but also the maximum and minimum pressure limits that must be observed to remain within the design limits of the network’s component parts to ensure safe operation.

-Maximum pressure limits will be observed at Entry Points and within the system.
-They arise at points where gas may flow from a system that is operated to a higher pressure limit.
+Maximum pressure limits are observed at entry points and within the system.
+They arise at points where gas flows from a system that is operated to a higher pressure.

-Minimum pressure limits will also be observed at Exit Points and are required for supporting downstream systems or loads.
-Some points of offtake require a higher pressure at 06:00 and/or 22:00 depending on the requirements of their downstream systems.
-These can be Assured Offtake Pressures (AOPs) for a Distribution Network Operator, and Anticipated Normal Operating Pressures (ANOPs) or other contractually agreed pressures for other customers directly connected to the NTS.
+Minimum pressure limits are observed at exit points.
+They are required to support downstream systems or loads.
+Some exit points require a higher pressure at 06:00 or 22:00 depending on the requirements of their downstream systems.
+These are assured offtake pressures (AOPs) for a distribution network operator, and anticipated normal operating pressures (ANOPs) or other contractually agreed pressures for other customers directly connected to the NTS.

-The gas pressure that can be supported at a point of offtake may be affected by any of the following:
+The gas pressure that can be supported at an exit point may be affected by any of the following: